You are currently viewing Can Attachment Anxiety Lead Panic Attacks in Relationships?

 • Putting an end to communication

-• Trying to avoid contact with partner for weeks or months
+• Trying to avoid contact with a partner for weeks or months

 • Blaming partner as over-clingy

-There are three basic attachment styles that determine romantic relationship styles.
+Three basic attachment styles determine romantic relationship styles.

-1. Secure attachment—in which a person has positive self-image and positive attitude towards others leading to secured romantic relationship style.
+Secure attachment—in which a person has a positive self-image and positive attitude towards others leading to a secured romantic relationship style.

-2. Dismissive-avoidant attachment—in which a person has positive self-image, but has negative thoughts about others leading to avoidant romantic relationship style.
+Dismissive-avoidant attachment—in which a person has a positive self-image, but has negative thoughts about others leading to an avoidant romantic relationship style.

-3. Anxious-preoccupied attachment—in which a person has negative self image and positive attitude towards others.
-They are likely to develop as ambivalent lover romantic relationship style.
+Anxious-preoccupied attachment—in which a person has a negative self-image and positive attitude towards others.
+They are likely to develop an ambivalent lover-romantic relationship style.

 How to cope with attachment panic?